giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 There will be an operator that based on the `Cluster Upgrade` CRs will initiate the upgrades changing the labels on the specific CR(s), it could include Apps at some point though ideally would detach apps. totally from the cluster and. apps metadata and App Platform enforce the requirements.

-This operator can also check on the `Upgrade Policy` to verify the upgrade fulfil or not the criteria, and in case it does not, alert or set an appropriate status on the object status.
+This operator can also check on the `maintenance schedule` to verify the upgrade fulfil or not the criteria, and in case it does not, alert or set an appropriate status on the object status.

+Also the operator will handle the mechanics of the upgrade like which `MachinePool` is upgraded first or wait till one `MachinePool` is done successfully to continue with next one.
+There is already an [RFC](https://github.com/giantswarm/rfc/pull/17/files) up for this specific controller.

 #### Cluster upgrade scheduler

-Ideally to automate the whole process there will be an operator that creates all the `Cluster Upgrade` CRs when a new release of Giant Swarm is created.
+Ideally to automate the whole process there will be an operator that creates all the `Cluster Upgrade` CRs when a new release of Giant Swarm is created (and/or possibly other events).

 #### Existing CAPI controllers